gondolio/Japanrealestate/README.md

 The suggested usage is as follows:

-1. Optionally create a Mortgage object (if you are modeling a loan financed real estate investment)
-2. Create an IncomeTaxCalc object
+1. Create an IncomeTaxCalc object
-3. Create a RealEstateCalc object, supplying the Mortgage and IncomeTaxCalc created from the previous steps
+2. Create a RealEstateCalc object, supplying the IncomeTaxCalc created from the previous steps
-4. Inspect attributes of RealEstateCalc to learn what you want about the investment
+3. Inspect attributes of RealEstateCalc to learn what you want about the investment

 ## Note on IncomeTaxCalc